-The ninth coin in the popular bullion version of the series, this White Horse of Hanover coin bears a legal-tender denomination of £100 (one hundred pounds) and is struck in an ounce of 99.99% pure gold.
+The ninth coin in the popular bullion version of the series, this White Horse of Hanover coin bears a legal-tender denomination of £25 (twenty-five pounds) and is struck in a quarter ounce of 99.99% pure gold.
 The symbolic coin depicts the majestic equine triumphantly rearing over a shield as if in a full gallop.
 The powerful stallion is depicted with the Royal Arms of George I, which includes three quarters that represent his sovereignty as King of Great Britain, France and Ireland while the fourth has the arms of Hanover.

-Each 2020 Great Britain One-Ounce Gold Queen’s Beasts White Horse of Hanover Coin available in this offer has been graded by the Numismatic Guaranty Corporation (NGC) as being in near-perfect Mint State-69 (MS69) condition, a distinction that means these almost-flawless coins will showcase an impressive full strike and indistinguishable imperfections – well above and beyond the quality of the vast majority of coins in the series.
-In addition, NGC has certified that these coins are First Releases (FR) coins, a designation that means they were received by NGC or an NGC-approved depository within the first 30 days of the coin’s release.
+Each 2020 Great Britain Quarter-Ounce Gold Queen’s Beasts White Horse of Hanover Coin available in this offer has been graded by the Numismatic Guaranty Corporation (NGC) as being in near-perfect Mint State-69 (MS69) condition, a distinction that means your almost-flawless coin will showcase an impressive full strike and indistinguishable imperfections – well above and beyond the quality of the vast majority of coins in the series.
+In addition, NGC has also certified that it is a First Releases (FR) coin, a designation that means your coin was received by NGC or an NGC-approved depository within the first 30 days of the coin’s release.
 It will also come sonically sealed in an acrylic holder with an exclusive Queen’s Beasts label.

 White horses have been a sign of purity and nobility for more than 2,500 years.
 It’s believed that the use of a white horse in heraldry dates back to the 1360s when a German duke used it on his seal as a symbol of speed, intellect and virility.
 Thus, the beast came to British soil in 1714 following the death of Queen Anne, last of the Stuarts.
 Succeeding her was George I of the House of Hanover, who brought with him the heraldry of his region – a white horse on a red background.
 The House of Hanover is a German royal house that ruled Hanover, Great Britain, and Ireland from the 17th through the 20th centuries.
 George V renamed Great Britain’s Royal House to Windsor in 1917 as anti-German sentiment reached a boiling point during World War I.